Ever had trouble finding Japanese recipes that were easy to make?

-Miso soup often makes for a hearty companion to your meal or even to use as a broth base for a variety of Asian inspired dishes.
+Miso soup often makes for a hearty companion to your meal or is even used as a broth base for various Asian-inspired dishes.

 For many home cooks, however, the last thing you’d want to do after a long day is to cook up a storm.
-This leads to a series of cooking preparations – including making miso soup ahead.
+This leads to cooking preparations – including making miso soup ahead.

 But have you ever wondered if miso soup can be reheated?